ianyen77/Metagenomic_analysis_pipeline/pipeline.md

 ```
 $ conda activate
 $ conda install -c conda-forge diamond
+#You should very notice the version you installed of diamond

 # Make database(for blastx, make .dmnd from aa sequence)
 $ conda activate